 Startup.py

-Tuesday 16 April 2019This is over five years old.
+Tuesday 16 April 2019This is close to six years old.
 Be careful.

 Someone recently asked how to permanently change the prompt in the Python interactive REPL.
 The answer is you can point the PYTHONSTARTUP environment variable at a Python file, and that file will be executed every time you enter the interactive prompt.